Mwiche96/OhMyGrid/docs/starter-kit.md

 </div>

-1. Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping [page](https://MapYourGrid.org/map-it/).
+1. Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping [page](https://MapYourGrid.org/map-it/){target="_blank"}, but come back to this page to read the instructions below!
 1. Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country.
 The "Default Transmission (90kV+)" data should already be selected when you open the page.
-Now press the country, state or province of the `Good First Line` you would like to map.
-To load data for provinces or states, simply zoom in further until the border becomes visible.
+Now press the country, region/state/province of the `Good First Line` you would like to map.
+To load data for regions/states/provinces, simply zoom in further until the border becomes visible (only works for certain countries for now!).
-1. The data should now automaticlly appear in JOSM.
-In the `Layer` window on the right handside you should see the `Data Layer`.
+1. The data should now automatically appear in JOSM.
+In the `Layer` window on the right handside you should see the `Data Layer`, which is automatically named with the country/region you pressed on.
 The ✅ on the left of the Data Layer should be visible, indicating that this is the active layer.
-All your edits in the main windows will now be part of this `Data Layer`
+All your edits in the main windows will now be part of this `Data Layer`.
 1. Familiarize yourself with the grid data, click on the lines and substation to inspect the tags and memberships in the window in the right side.